 Electricians are experts trained to handle anything electrical.
 Wiring, rewiring, repairs, and replacements for your electrical system must be handled by a qualified electrician.
 According to the NSW Fair Trading website, it is illegal for anyone other than a licenced electrical to handle the installation, repairs, alterations, removal, or addition of any kind of electrical installation.
 The information found there also states that it is an offence to do electrical work without a certificate or licence, and anyone, an individual or a company, found doing so can be subject to hefty fines.
-That being said, here are some things to put on your checklist before hiring a licenced electrician to work on your project.
+That being said, here are some things to put on your checklist before hiring an electrician to work on your project.

 - Electrical systems –Look for sparkies who provide specific services for electrical systems such as alarm systems or home entertainment systems.
 Doing this gives you quotes from electricians who are experts in these kinds of systems so that you will get the best solutions for your home or business.